cjy-2001/song-recommender/README.md

 3. Ensure you have a SQLite database file named music_data.sqlite containing the necessary music data.

 ## Usage
-The Music Recommendation System can be run in two ways:
+The Song Recommender can be run in two ways:

-1. Command-line interface: To run the Music Recommendation System using the command-line interface, use the following command:
+1. Command-line interface: To run the Song Recommender using the command-line interface, use the following command:

 ```bash
 python script.py -l <liked_songs> [-n <num_recommendations>] [-f <feature_cols>]